Whole Waffle Love

 Meanwhile, Nele has identified so much with her human form that she sometimes tend to forget she’s an alien – thought that might have something to do with the Earth Hormones being slipped into her morning coffee by Pelgian drones.
 Nele wants to be a pop star – that’s what childhood trauma does to you.
 She also wants a boyfriend.
 Great pitch for a television show, definitely!

-To the great joy of the aliens, Nele turns out to be very hardworking – maybe a little bit too much, actually.
-She has many adventures which all finish rather soon.
+To the great joy of the aliens, Nele turns out to be very hardworking – maybe a little bit too hardworking, actually.
+In other words: she constantly falls in love.
+This leads to many adventures which all finish rather soon.
 All of this while Nele claims to want nothing more than a stable relationship.
 When the Board tries to tell her she should maybe be a little less impulsive, Nele replies she’s a feminist.
 The Pelgians are having a great laugh.

 Surprisingly, Nele gathers quite a lot of following with her songs.
 On some concerts, more than three people show up – which is great for London.
 When she gets on stage, Nele notices something peculiar.
 People are looking at her, in a way that could be either excruciatingly drunk or admiring – very often it is a combination of both.
 Nele finds out that it’s not that hard to take somebody home after a concert.